Better Than Takeout: Healthy Homemade Nando’s Loaded Fries Recipe

 - Marinate ahead of time: If you can, marinate your chicken in the spices for a few hours (or overnight) before cooking.
 The flavour will be much deeper.

-Frequently Asked Questions for Homemade Nando’s
+Frequently Asked Questions for Nando’s Loaded Fries

 Can I reheat these loaded fries?